Paraná Delta: Climate

 Summers are hot and often muggy; with daily highs between 18 and 22 C and nights between 16 and 20 C. Heat waves are common, yet they are not as intense as in central Argentina, and usually temperatures will not go much above 36 °C (97F), although they have reached 40 °C (104F) in the past.
 Thunderstorms are common and can bring heavy rain and much cooler weather.
 As in the entire Pampas region, summers are "cut" by short, cool periods when southerly Pampero winds blow.

 March is already noticeably cooler than the summer, and April is characterized by very pleasant weather: highs range from 21 °C (70F) to 25 °C (77F), nights from 10 °C (50F) to 14 °C (57F), and May is already generally cool, with chilly nights.

 Winter runs from late May to late August.
 Temperatures usually range from 13 °C (55F) to 18 °C (64F), while nights go from 3 °C (37F) to 7 °C (45F), with lower precipitation but higher cloudiness and relatively common fog.
 As in the entire Pampas region, there are often brief, mild spells in the winter when the temperatures might reach 25 °C (77F), followed by much colder weather and frosty nights.
 Temperatures usually reach 0 °C several times a year, yet they rarely fall much lower than -3 °C (27F), with record lows approaching -7 °C (19F).
 However, generally speaking, the windy, humid weather makes it feel significantly chillier than indicated by real temperatures.

 Spring is usually delightful, yet very sudden changes may occur: summer-like and winter-like temperatures often alternate, and there may be a large difference between day and night temperatures.
 It is also the season most prone to violent weather.
 October has the same average temperatures as April, with slightly cooler nights, yet extremes of heat and cold are more likely: frost may rarely occur, as may temperatures of 35 °C (95F), sometimes within the same week.

 Precipitation in the region ranges from 1000 to 1400 mm, with two peaks in late spring / early summer, and late summer / early fall, and a drier, yet cloudier winter.

 Ecology

 The flood plain of the river is part of the Paraná Delta and Islands Ecoregion.
 The original ecosystem, especially in the Lower Delta, has been heavily modified by deforestation, hunting, fishing and the introduction of foreign species of flora, as well as damaged by domestic and industrial pollution.
 It hosts species such as the marsh deer, the capybara, the neotropical river otter, the Pampas cat, the jaguar, the coypu and the red-faced guan, some of them endangered.

+The delta has had large commercial forest plantations since the 1960s.
+The plantations show significant intra-annual variation in their normalized difference vegetation index (NDVI) for the 2008-2018 period.
+It is thought that this variation can be indebeted to changes in river water level, temperature and photoperiod, all of which change seasonally.
+Yet, part of the variation in may be ultimately caused by El Niño and La Niña cycles.